 What types of dental fillings are there?

 Fillings can be made from a wide range of materials.
-These materials include silver, composite resin (tooth colored fillings), gold and ceramics.
+These materials include silver, composite resin (tooth-colored fillings), gold, and ceramics.
 Each material has its own list of pros and cons.
-Talk to Dr. Elbercht to find out what type of filling is best for you.
+Talk to your Advanced Indiana team to find out what type of filling is best for you.

 How often should fillings be replaced?

-Silver filings are stronger than other types of fillings and will only need to be replaced every 10 to 15 years.
-Composite fillings, like tooth colored fillings, need to be replaced every 7 to 10 years due to the softer nature of the material.
+Silver fillings are stronger than other types of fillings and will only need to be replaced every 10 to 15 years.
+Composite fillings, like tooth-colored fillings, need to be replaced every 7 to 10 years due to the softer nature of the material.
 You’ll need to replace your fillings sooner if you eat hard foods and/or grind your teeth.

 How long does a cavity filling last?